-&lt;sup>25 Updated Version 4.10
+&lt;sup>29 Updated Version 5.1

-- (i) to direct the development and monitor the implementation of policies for academic and personal support for students, including the acquisition of broader learning and life skills to prepare students for future employment and citizenship; - (j) to approve the appointment of external examiners for all University awards and determine policy and procedures relating to such appointments; to consider analyses of external examiners' reports and determine action to be taken on University-wide issues; - (k) to approve the procedure for the approval of courses offered at affiliated institutions, which lead to an award of the University; - (I) to oversee the operation of processes for considering exceptional circumstances in the context of student assessment, including processes for determining individual cases that raise issues of case law, and monitoring the consistency of decision-making; - (m) to approve the policy and procedures for academic appeals and academic complaints and monitor their effectiveness; - to approve procedures for the disbursement of such funds and resources as may be made available for the enhancement of the student experience and the recognition of teaching excellence; - (o) to consider reports and proposals from other committees, support services and consultative groups and to recommend appropriate responses.
+- (d) to be responsible for the assurance of academic standards, including responsibility for academic principles and frameworks, and for setting the assessment policies and academic regulations of the University, with due regard to the requirements of relevant national and international frameworks and external agencies; - (e) to determine the procedures for review of aggregate reports and assessments of quality in teaching and learning, and all aspects of student performance, relating to awards of the University from Schools; partner colleges and relevant support services or from Professional, Statutory or Regulatory Bodies (PSRBs) and other external agencies, and to ensure effective processes for the identification and implementation of action to improve the quality of teaching, learning and the student experience (including recommendations on the physical and virtual environment) taking into account national and international benchmarks; - (f) to monitor and maintain the sustainability of the taught course portfolio by receiving reports from Schools on changes to the existing portfolio (i.e. the suspension, withdrawal or change in title of a course) and to address any University issues arising; - (g) to monitor and where appropriate recommend changes to policy and procedures in respect of student progress, including monitoring and evaluation of statistical data on student progression and achievement, in the context of policies and strategies for admissions, widening participation and equalities and diversities; - (h) to direct the development and monitor the implementation of policies for academic and personal support for students, including the acquisition of broader learning and life skills to prepare students for future employment and citizenship; - (i) to approve the appointment of external examiners for all University awards and determine policy and procedures relating to such appointments; to consider analyses of external examiners' reports and determine action to be taken on University-wide issues; - (j) to approve the procedure for the approval of courses offered at affiliated institutions, which lead to an award of the University; - (k) to oversee the operation of processes for considering exceptional circumstances in the context of student assessment, including processes for determining individual cases that raise issues of case law, and monitoring the consistency of decision-making; - (I) to approve the policy and procedures for academic appeals and academic complaints and monitor their effectiveness; - (m) to approve procedures for the disbursement of such funds and resources as may be made available for the enhancement of the student experience and the recognition of teaching excellence; - (n) to consider reports and proposals from other committees, support services and consultative groups and to recommend appropriate responses.